usnistgov/dioptra/_sources/deployment-guide/docker-images-list-and-settings.rst.txt

 | :kbd:`AI_DEPLOY_SECRET_KEY`
 Secret key used by Flask to sign cookies.
-While cookies are not used when accessing the REST API, per best practices this should still be changed to a long, random value.
+While cookies are not used when accessing the :term:`REST` :term:`API`, per best practices this should still be changed to a long, random value.
 (default: ``'deploy123'``)

 | :kbd:`AWS_ACCESS_KEY_ID`